okpoyu/docker-volume-vmax/README.rst

 ::
   git clone https://github.com/okpoyu/docker-volume-vmax.git
   cd docker-volume-vmax
-  sudo pip install -r requirements.txt cp config/vmax.conf.sample /path/to/vmax.conf
+  sudo pip install --editable .
+  cp config/vmax.conf.sample /path/to/vmax.conf
 Edit vmax.conf using the storage configuration of the vmax at your disposal.
 Finally run the command below to
 ::
-  sudo python listener_vmax.py /path/to/vmax.conf
+  sudo vmaxAF /path/to/vmax.conf

 FULL INSTALL
 ============